osalvador/dbax-lite/README.md

 ## Installation

-Clone the repo and install:
+Clone the repo and install in your Oracle database.
+See [Installation](doc/Installation.md) section in the documentation for more information.

 ```sh
 git clone https://github.com/osalvador/dbax-lite.git